-When you lodge a Form F10DA - Application for the Commission to deal with a dispute about fixed term contracts (the Form), the Fair Work Commission (Commission) collects information from the Form and in any other documents you lodge with the Form.
+When you lodge a Form F77 - Response from employer/principal to an application to deal with a sexual harassment dispute, the Fair Work Commission (Commission) collects the information in the Form and in any other documents you lodge with the Form.
 The information collected by the Commission will include personal information about you and any personal information you provide about other individuals.

-The Commission also collects personal information about you and other individuals when you or another party to the matter provides the Commission with further information in relation to that matter.
-This includes information in any document lodged with the Commission or in correspondence sent to the Commission, information provided orally to the Commission in discussing your application, and information provided orally or in a document in the course of proceedings before the Commission.
+The Commission may also collect personal information about you and other individuals when you or another party to the matter provides the Commission with further information in relation to the application.
+This includes information in any document lodged with the Commission or in correspondence sent to the Commission, information provided orally to the Commission in discussing the application and information provided orally or in a document in the course of proceedings before the Commission.
 Hearings before the Commission are generally audio and video-recorded and these recordings may subsequently be transcribed into written transcript.

-The Commission collects the above information for the primary purpose of dealing with the application under Division 5 of Part 2-9 of the Fair Work Act 2009 (Fair Work Act).
+The Commission collects the above information for the primary purpose of dealing with the application under Part 3-5A of the Fair Work Act 2009 (Fair Work Act).
 The information collected by the Commission will be included in the relevant case file.